stanekTM/TX_nRF24_2ch_Oled/README.md

 **It is written for Arduino and includes:**
 * Two proportional channels 1000us - 2000us
 * Adjustable left and right EPA endpoints for each control channel 0 - 100%
+* Adjustable sub trims for each control channel -500us and +500us

 This RC transmitter works with RC receiver from my repository [RX_nRF24L01_Telemetry_Motor_Servo](https://github.com/stanekTM/RX_nRF24L01_Telemetry_Motor_Servo)